devrdias/react-native-password-strengh-meter/README.md

 A nice UX input password strength meter.

-This project shows how to build a password strength meter in React Native using the **zxcvbn** password strength estimation library.
+This project shows how to build a password strength meter in React Native using the **zxcvbn** password strength estimation library and **React Hooks.**

 Did this project for learning purposes.

 ## Dependencies